jtmuller5/AI-Twitter-History/README.md

 In this repo I wanted to explore the success of this tweet template while compiling as many tweets using it as possible.
 In doing so, I've discovered a few things.

 - Originality doesn't matter.
-This tweet format has been used thousands of times and many of the tweets have thousands of views.
-So far I've found a handful that all have over 1M views 🤯
 - Giving away free stuff works.
-Half of the tweets using this format were giving away a Notion Template with prompting tips.
-They all did pretty well
 - People bookmark a lot of tweets.
+- You can use the same tweet twice.
+Or three times.
+Or more if you have no shame.
 - Originality doesn't matter.
 <br/>
 <br/>